Table of Contents

 - C-rate, the electrical current (amp) input (charge) or output (discharge) rate in relationship to the total current capacity (Ah).

 - Purpose: to power something – USB devices, RC boat/car/drone, automobile, store solar/wind/backup energy, etc.

 - Price/weight/efficiency/temperature range/cycling/etc.

 Rarely will you use a single cell battery to power something.
 Connecting them in series will provide more voltage, while connecting them in parallel will get you more current.
-Following is some things to keep in mind.
+The following lists some safety precautions to be aware of.